Gordonby/aksc-petclinic/README.md

 ## Repo Notes

 This repo uses git submodules.
 The following commands were run to clone the respective repositories at a point in time.
+This was done rather than forking as
+- This project will not be contributing back to the Petclinic sample
+- Submodules captures the repo at a point in time, which is good for our sample.
+We can fetch latest and test as this sample is periodically reviewed.

 ```bash
 git submodule add https://github.com/Azure/AKS-Construction.git aks-construction